JRCSTU/wltp/README.rst

       $ python setup.py install                                 ## Use `python3` if both python-2 & 3 installed.

-When working with sources, you need to have installed all libraries that the project depends on.
+When working with sources, you need to have installed all libraries that the project depends on:
-Particularly for the latest *WinPython* environments (*Windows* / *OS X*) you can install
-the necessary dependencies with:

 .. code-block:: bash

-    $ pip install -r WinPython_requirements.txt .
+    $ pip install -r requirements/execution.txt .

 The previous command installs a "snapshot" of the project as it is found in the sources.